sjmog/seedling/README.md

 # Seedling

-A Rails/React/Tailwind starter application.
+A Rails/React/Tailwind/Devise starter application, optimised for deployment to Render.

 ### Getting started

 - Clone the repository.
-- Update the application details in config/application.rb, config/database.yml, config/cable.yml, and package.json.
+- Update the application details in config/application.rb, config/database.yml, config/cable.yml, package.json, and render.yaml.

 ### What exists?

 - Some basic React/Tailwind components to build with.
 Extend with TailwindUI or anything else you want.
-- Some tooling to make deployment to Heroku smoother (e.g. bin/release).
+- A `render.yaml` to make deployment to Render easy.
-- A generic ActionCable setup with a `Subscriber` component that "just works" with websockets.
+- A generic ActionCable setup with a `Subscriber` component that "just works" with websockets. (also a redis, sidekiq etc)

 ### Deployment

-Ready for deployment to Heroku.
+Ready for deployment to Render.
 To avoid asset compilation problems, run `bin/predeploy` before deploying.